 Just like interior basement waterproofing, your contractor could charge you per linear foot or set a fixed project fee.
 Take time to compare rates and request a quote when you’re ready.
 You could save hundreds of dollars by working with a contractor who uses cost-effective waterproofing solutions and products.

-Waterproof paint will cost anywhere between $30-200.
+Similar to a sealant, temporary waterproof paint will cost anywhere between $30-200.
 But it's not necessary.
 To keep floodwater out of your home, you may have to install a pump that goes for $500-$1,000 per unit.
 If floor drains are required, you will spend at least $200 (on the lower side) up to a maximum of $10k.

 Basement waterproofing projects usually require local permits.
 You will also have to hire a home inspector and/or pay building fees.
 Besides this, there are the general contractor fees (which could be hourly or fixed), materials and supplies.
 So factor all these when drawing up your budget.

 When waterproofing your home, your contractor may advise you to make some enhancements or carry out some necessary repairs.
 You can call these improvements or enhancement costs.
 Sometimes, you may have to remove your HVAC unit, which can take up to two hours.
 For this, set aside at least $300.
 Deck or patio removal may cost you $400 to $600, and it’s another intensive activity that could take three hours.
 To remove an existing fence and haul, you will spend at least $500.
-Removing unreinforced concrete from your driveway will set you back $2,000.
+Removing unreinforced concrete from your driveway could set you back $2,000.
 Note, these are just estimates and not the ultimate cost.

 Across Denver, the average cost of waterproofing is $3.50 to $6 per square foot.
 This could go up to $9 per square foot if your contractor is going to use thorough waterproofing methods.
 Pricing varies from one place to another depending on the extent of leaks and whether excavation and extras such as sump pumps are required.

-Regardless of whether you do exterior or interior basement waterproofing, your local contractor will provide you with a transferable warranty that could last for 10-25 years.
+Regardless of whether you do exterior or interior basement waterproofing, your local contractor should provide you with a transferable warranty that could last for 10-25 years.
 Good warranties often come with little or no additional cost.

 Waterproofing your basement and repairing cracks in your foundation and crawl space can prevent water from entering your home.
 The outcome is a clean, mold-free, pest-free and hospitable home with fresh indoor air and ambient conditions.
 Typical waterproofing projects can take anywhere from a couple of days to a few weeks depending on the size of the basement and the underlying issues.